MakeSchool-Tutorials/sa-2018-node-reddit/P01-Setting-Up-I/content.md

  Our Models, Views and Controllers will all live in this directory.
 The `views/` folder is there already.
 Our Controllers are there too, but Express-Generator calls them 'Routes', and they live in the `routes/` folder.
 Our Models don't have a place here yet, but soon we'll add another folder for them called `models/`.

  Everything else is mostly configuration, dependencies, and auto-generated system files.
-A couple of particularly important files: `package.json` is where we keep basic, low-level configuration options like the name of our app, the version, and most importantly, our dependencies. `app.js` holds setup and configuration related to Express and, later, our database.
-Take a minute to look through these files–don't expect to understand everything in them, but start to get familiar with what these files look like.
+A couple of particularly important files: `package.json` is where we keep basic, low-level configuration options like the name of our app, the version, and – most importantly – our dependencies. `app.js` holds setup and configuration related to Express and, later, our database.
+Take a minute to look through these files–don't expect to understand everything in them, but you can start to get familiar with what these files look like.

 ## Hello World

-Let's open the `views/index.hbs` file.
+Let's start with the `views/index.hbs` file.
 Soon we'll learn more about what an `.hbs` file is and how it works, but for right now it's enough to understand that this is our "home page".
-This is the file that renders when people first visit our website.
+This is the page that most people will see first when they visit our website.

+>[action]
+>
-Let's change `Welcome to {{title}}` to `Hello, world`, so that our file looks like this:
+Let's open `views/index.hbs`, and change `Welcome to {{title}}` to `Hello, world`, so that our file looks like this:
+>
 ```HTML
 <h1>{{title}}</h1>
 <p>Hello, world</p>
 ```
 <!-- [TODO: comment on why 'hello world'] -->

-Now, start the server by entering `npm start` into your terminal, then open your web browser and go to `localhost:3000`.
+Now, start the server by entering `npm start` into your terminal.
+Then open your web browser and go to `localhost:3000`.
 You should see something like this:

 ![hello world](assets/hello_world.png)